Rotemch22/com.example.ktor-task-management/APIDocumentation.md

 ## Endpoints

-### `GET /tasks`
+### GET /tasks

-Returns a list of all tasks.
+Returns a list of tasks based on the provided query parameters.

+Query Parameters

+- status (optional): Filters tasks by status.
+Possible values: NOT_STARTED, IN_PROGRESS, COMPLETED.
+- severity (optional): Filters tasks by severity.
+Possible values: LOW, MEDIUM, HIGH, URGENT.
+- owner (optional): Filters tasks by owner.
+- order (optional): Specifies the order in which the tasks should be sorted.
+Possible values: asc, desc.

 **Response**

-A list of Task objects in JSON format.
+A list of Task objects in JSON format, filtered and sorted based on the provided query parameters.

 ---